elefantesofisticado/elefantesofisticado/README.md

 - 👋 Hi, I’m @elefantesofisticado
-- 👀 I’m interested in learn
+- Viviendo en Chile / bussiness manager
-- 🌱 I’m currently in Chile weon provando cosiwis nuevas
+- 🌱 macOS <3 Ubuntiu
-- 💞️ I’m looking to collaborate on small proyects
+- 💞️ I’m looking to work in IA with tensorflow
-- 📫 How to reach me -name@gmail.com
+- 📫 How to reach me elefantesofisticado@gmail.com

-Gracias or ver
+CREAT / CREER

 <!---
 elefantesofisticado/elefantesofisticado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.